vs-swami/school-management-system/README.md

     ```
     Strapi will usually open in your browser at `http://localhost:1337/admin`.

+4.  **Seed Initial Data (Optional but Recommended):**
+    To populate your database with initial academic years, divisions, and houses:
+    ```bash
+    npm run seed
+    ```
+    Run this command in the `backend` directory.
+Ensure your Strapi server is *stopped* before running the seed script, and restart it with `npm run develop` afterwards.

 5.  **Initial Admin User Setup:**
     If this is your first time running Strapi, it will prompt you to create an administrator account in the browser.
 Complete this setup.